aspose-gis/Aspose.GIS-Products/gis/net/viewer/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.GIS for .NET enables you to view geographic information from vector-based and raster geospatial data formats.
+ Aspose.GIS for .NET enables you to create map viewer for vector-based and raster geospatial data formats.
 </p>

 <p>